espressif/esp-idf/docs/en/api-reference/peripherals/gptimer.rst

 Register Event Callbacks
 ^^^^^^^^^^^^^^^^^^^^^^^^

-After the timer starts up, it can generate a specific event (e.g. the "Alarm Event") dynamically.
+After the timer starts up, it can generate a specific event (e.g., the "Alarm Event") dynamically.
 If you have some functions that should be called when the event happens, please hook your function to the interrupt service routine by calling :cpp:func:`gptimer_register_event_callbacks`.
 All supported event callbacks are listed in :cpp:type:`gptimer_event_callbacks_t`:

 -  :cpp:member:`gptimer_event_callbacks_t::on_alarm` sets a callback function for alarm events.
 As this function is called within the ISR context, you must ensure that the function does not attempt to block (e.g., by making sure that only FreeRTOS APIs with ``ISR`` suffix are called from within the function).
 The function prototype is declared in :cpp:type:`gptimer_alarm_cb_t`.

 You can save your own context to :cpp:func:`gptimer_register_event_callbacks` as well, via the parameter ``user_data``.
 The user data will be directly passed to the callback function.

-This function will lazy install the interrupt service for the timer but not enable it.
+This function lazy installs the interrupt service for the timer but not enable it.
 So please call this function before :cpp:func:`gptimer_enable`, otherwise the :c:macro:`ESP_ERR_INVALID_STATE` error will be returned.
 See Section :ref:`enable-and-disable-timer` for more information.

 .. _enable-and-disable-timer:

 Enable and Disable Timer
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Before doing IO control to the timer, you needs to enable the timer first, by calling :cpp:func:`gptimer_enable`.
-This function will:
+This function:

-* Switch the timer driver state from **init** to **enable**.
+* Switches the timer driver state from **init** to **enable**.
-* Enable the interrupt service if it has been lazy installed by :cpp:func:`gptimer_register_event_callbacks`.
+* Enables the interrupt service if it has been lazy installed by :cpp:func:`gptimer_register_event_callbacks`.
-* Acquire a proper power management lock if a specific clock source (e.g. APB clock) is selected.
+* Acquires a proper power management lock if a specific clock source (e.g., APB clock) is selected.
 See Section :ref:`gptimer-power-management` for more information.

-Calling :cpp:func:`gptimer_disable` will do the opposite, that is, put the timer driver back to the **init** state, disable the interrupts service and release the power management lock.
+Calling :cpp:func:`gptimer_disable` does the opposite, that is, put the timer driver back to the **init** state, disable the interrupts service and release the power management lock.

 .. _start-and-stop-timer: